insipidmoxie/SynergyRefresher/README.md

 First download the python installer and run it.
 At the start of the installer there will be an option to add python to PATH.
 MAKE SURE TO ENABLE IT then continue installing python.
 After that install Firefox if you haven't already.

 2)
+Two options for this next step!

+Option 1: Run the installSelenium.bat file

+Option 2:

-Now open command prompt by pressing windowskey+x and clicking windows powershell or by searching cmd in the bottom left and opening it.
+Open command prompt by pressing windowskey+x and clicking windows powershell or by searching cmd in the bottom left and opening it.
 Once its open type

 pip install selenium